Skip to main content

 How it works

-In Córdoba, eating at the bar is what locals do, not a consolation prize for people without a reservation.
 Walk into any tapas bar, take a spot at the counter, order a caña (small draft beer, about €1.50) and point at whatever looks good behind the glass.
 Nobody will look at you sideways.
 Half the people sitting at the bar are alone.
+This is how locals eat, not a workaround for solo travelers.

-The tapas format is inherently solo-friendly: small plates, no commitment, easy to move between venues.
-A typical solo evening might involve two or three tapas at one bar, then walking five minutes to another for a different specialty.
-This is normal behaviour in Córdoba, not something tourists invented.
+Small plates, no commitment, easy to move between venues.
+A typical solo evening: two or three tapas at one bar, then five minutes' walk to another for a different specialty.
+It's completely normal in Córdoba.

 Where to eat solo